 Direct care staff; and

 Other members of the beneficiary’s community.
-This may include support coordinators, support coordinator supervisors, other employees of the support coordination agency, direct service providers, and other employees of the direct service provider.
+This may include support coordinators, support coordination supervisors, other employees of the support coordination agency, direct service providers, other employees of the direct service provider, and other employees of the ADHC center, if applicable.

-This interview process is to assess the overall satisfaction of beneficiaries regarding the provider agency’s performance, and to determine the presence of the personal outcomes defined and prioritized by the beneficiary/legal guardian.
+This interview process is to assess the overall satisfaction of beneficiaries regarding the provider’s performance, and to determine the presence of the personal outcomes defined and prioritized by the beneficiary/legal representative.

 Beneficiary Record Review

-Following the interviews, the HSS staff may review the case records of a representative sample of beneficiaries served.
+Following the interviews, HSS staff may review the case records of a representative sample of beneficiaries served.
 The records will be reviewed to ensure that the activities of the provider are associated with the appropriate services of intake, ongoing assessment, care planning, and transition/closure.

 Recorded documentation is reviewed to ensure that the services reimbursed were, as follows: